PhilipTeri/Deep-Learning-Road-Segmentation/README.md

 [Massachusetts Roads](https://www.kaggle.com/insaff/massachusetts-roads-dataset)

 I used the Massachusetts Roads Dataset to train the model.
-The dataset contains around 800 classified mask images which corresponds to a satellite image with the same Id.
+The dataset contains around 800 classified mask images which corresponds to a matching satellite image with the same Id.

 ## Network Architecture